guardian/cdk/.changeset/two-pens-lick.md

 "@guardian/cdk": minor
 ---

-Setting UpdatePolicy on EC2 patterns configures instances to only report as Healthy once they pass the ALB health checks"
+Setting `updatePolicy` on EC2 patterns and GuAutoScalingGroups configures instances to only report as Healthy once they pass the ALB health checks.
+It also disables the default behaviour of GuCDK to add an `autoscaling` deployment step to the generated RiffRaff YAML file as rotating the instances is now handled by Cloudformation.